bueinat/AdvancedProgramingJoystickAndroidApp/README.md

 Now you can open the app, which should look like this:

 <img src="https://user-images.githubusercontent.com/62245924/123325095-48be8200-d540-11eb-95a1-c364505196b9.png" width="200">
 Enter the IP of the device that runs the simulator, enter port 5400 (or any other picked port) and click `CONNECT`.
+The app tries to connect for 5 seconds and then times out with an error message.
+If it happend, you can try again or maybe look over the ip and port you typed.
+After the connection was made it should say no error was found.
 Now you are controlling the simulator.

 ### Controlling the Plane
 You can control 4 parameters: